Ponsonby Rule: Other countries

 The practice on legislative approval of treaties before ratification varies from country to country.
 In most countries, the constitution requires most treaties to be approved by the legislature before they can formally enter into force and bind the country in question.
 This is particularly the case in states where international treaties become part of domestic law directly, without the need for special implementation as required in the case of the United Kingdom.

 In countries with a strong separation of powers, this may lead to treaties being signed by the executive, but not being ratified because of legislative opposition.

 In the United States, the president must submit treaties to the Senate for its advice and consent to ratification, which requires a two-thirds vote.
 A famous example of a treaty not receiving consent is the Treaty of Versailles, which ended World War I, because of opposition to the League of Nations.

 In Australia, the opposite situation exists although the practical effect does not greatly differ.
-The executive (that is, the Australian Federal Government) may enter into a binding treaty without the involvement of Parliament.
+The executive (that is, the Australian Government) may enter into a binding treaty without the involvement of Parliament.
 The Department of Foreign Affairs and Trade states "The power to enter into treaties is an executive power within Section 61 of the Australian Constitution and accordingly, is the formal responsibility of the Executive rather than the Parliament" and discusses the issues surrounding this fact, including the way treaties are handled in practice (which does involve Parliament).
 Implementation of treaties does require legislation by federal parliament, following Section 51(xxix) of the Australian Constitution.
 Treaties must be signed by the Governor-General of Australia.